data-mie/dbt-course/labs/lab5.md

 ## Lab 5: Snapshots and Seeds

+❗Remember to create a development branch `lab-5` at the beginning of the lab and at the end commit your changes to it and then merge the branch back to `main`.

 ### Kick-off discussion

 * Are there any tables at your company that would benefit from being snapshotted?